Reference

 Compound Exercise

 An exercise that works multiple muscle groups and joints simultaneously.
-Examples: squat, deadlift, bench press.
+Examples: squat, deadlift, bench press, pull-up.
+More efficient than isolation exercises.

 Training